Haobo-Zhao/http_server/README.md

 # http_server
-An http server based on Node.js
+A simple http server based on Node.js